Chic African Culture Africa Factbook

 26. Madagascar is the world's 4th largest island.

-27. Mancala or Mankala Oware is a traditional African game teaching math skills which is also played in Europe and around the world.
+27. Mancala or Mankala Oware is a traditional African game teaching math skills which are also played in Europe and around the world.
 Oware is one of the most played games in the Mancala Family of pit and pebbles games.

 Over 25%, all languages are spoken only in Africa with over 2,000 languages spoken on the continent.